lukasz-wal/vehicle-verification/README.md

 ### I. Overview
 The vehicle verification project is used to verify the history of the vehicle during its change of ownership or the process of removing defects.

-The owner of the vehicle can Vehicle contract.
+The owner of the vehicle can create the Vehicle contract.
-The owner can sell the vehicle to another owner creating a contract called SellTransaction, and the future ownership can Accept or Reject the transaction.
+The owner can sell the vehicle to another owner creating a contract called SellTransaction, and the future owner can Accept or Reject the transaction.
 The owner can Cancel the transaction.
 The vehicle can break down and after that, only the owner of the vehicle can create a new contract called RepairProcess with a request to the mechanic to start the process of repairing, but only the mechanic can Accept or Reject this process.
 After confirmation by the mechanic, the repair process changes the status to Processing.
 While the repair process is in progress, the Mechanic can add broken items(AddRepairItem) to the registry.
-After repair, the mechanic changed the repair progress to Finished and only of the owner of this vehicle can confirm the fix.
+After repair, the mechanic changes the repair progress to Finished and only of the owner of this vehicle can confirm the fix.
 After that mechanic can create a VehicleRepairs contract which contains a registry of repairs for this vehicle with costs.
 Next vehicle can be used or sold.

 ### II.
 Workflow